daattali/beautiful-jekyll/posts.md

 ---
 layout: my_posts_page
-title: Organization Notes
+title: News
-subtitle: a Zendesk Support appliction
+subtitle: release notes, etc
 ---

 Organization Notes is a Zendesk Support application, which aims at improving your agents efficiency when dealing with tickets.